abbyPitcairn/BullDog/Program5/dev_notes.md

 FEB.
 26, 2025

 ### Implementation:
-i. attempt to get the AI tool to implement the improvement ii. after 2-3 attempts, continue with tool OR implement by hand iii. assess how well the tool improved the code
+1. attempt to get the AI tool to implement the improvement
+2. after 2-3 attempts, continue with tool OR implement by hand
+3. assess how well the tool improved the code

 ### Improvement 1: Get rid of "104"
  - This was already done and was manually implemented by myself in an effort to improve the AI's work on program 4.